wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-custom-domain-name.md

 4. The IP address is listed toward the bottom of the dialog.

 	![](./media/web-sites-custom-domain-name/ipaddress.png)
+##<a href="create-the-dns-records"></a> Create the DNS records
 <!-- keep by customization: end -->
-## Create the DNS records

 Log in to your domain registrar and use their tool to add an A record or CNAME record.
-Every registrar’s web app is slightly different, but here are some general guidelines.
+Every registrar's web site is slightly different, but here are some general guidelines.

 1. Find the page for managing DNS records.
 Look for links or areas of the site labeled **Domain Name**, **DNS**, or **Name Server Management**.
 Often the link can be found be viewing your account information, and then looking for a link such as **My domains**.
 2. When you find the management page, look for a link that lets you add or edit DNS records.
 This might be listed as a **Zone file**, **DNS Records**, or as an **Advanced** configuration link.